-Renting a car is one of the most important things to consider when planning a family vacation, and yet, it’s often one of the last things we think about before departing for a trip.
-Consider these tips so you can cruise through the process.
+Renting a car is one of the most important factors to consider when planning a family vacation, and yet, it’s often one of the last things we think about before departing for a trip.
+Know these car rental tricks before you book so you can cruise through the process.

 Rather than wait until you arrive at the airport in your destination, plan ahead and compare prices online.
 A few notable car rental companies include Enterprise, Hertz, Alamo, Budget, Dollar, Thrifty and Avis.
-Additionally, websites such as Booking Buddy, VroomVroomVroom and CarRentals.com compare car rentals side-by-side to help you decide.
+Additionally, websites such as Booking Buddy and CarRentals.com compare car rentals side-by-side to help you decide what’s best for your family.

 For even more savings, look online for car rental coupons.
 Websites like Retail Me Not offer a variety of discounts, from 60 percent off rentals to unlimited mileage offers and more.